Quantum Memory and Autonomous Computation in Two Dimensions: Discrete time: Self-correcting quantum cellular automaton

 We use this notation to define a set of conditions which a given fault-tolerant encoding scheme (i.e. a set of gadgets for encoded state preparation, gate application, measurement and error correction) may possess.

 \begin{definition} [Conditions for fault-tolerance] Let $Q$ be a given quantum circuit and consider the gadgets for producing the one-level encoded circuit $\mathcal{E}(Q)$.
+Fix an integer $\tEC$ (the code's correctable number of errors).
 We define the following properties: \begin{description} \item[State preparation] A state preparation gadget satisfies the correctness and propagation properties, respectively, if

 and

 hold for $r \leq \tEC$.

 \item[Gate application] A single-qubit gate gadget satisfies the correctness and propagation properties, respectively, if